7Section7/HiFi-SoRaP-vulkan/README.md

 2. You need to choose a method (the model you want to use to approximate the SRP force):

-	Cannonball (CPU): considers the shape of the spacecraft to be a sphere.
-Ypu can set the area of the sphere (A) and the reflectivity property (Cr).
+	<u>Cannonball (CPU)</u>: considers the shape of the spacecraft to be a sphere.
+Ypu can set the area of the sphere (A) and the reflectivity
+	property (Cr).

-	NPlate (CPU): considers the shape of the spacecraft to be represented as a set of flat plates (you need to load a file that contains the number of plates, and then, for each plate, a new line with the area, specular reflectivity property, diffuse reflectivity property, and normal of the plate; you can see an example in the resources/model directory).
+	<u>NPlate (CPU)</u>: considers the shape of the spacecraft to be represented as a set of flat plates (you need to load a file that contains
+	the number of plates, and then, for each plate, a new line with the area, specular reflectivity property, diffuse reflectivity property, and normal of the plate; you can see an example in the resources/model directory).

-	RayTrace (CPU): for each cell of a grid defined by the number of cells (Nx x Ny) a ray is casted against the triangular mesh of the spacecraft.
+	<u>RayTrace (CPU)</u>: for each cell of a grid defined by the number of cells (Nx x Ny) a ray is casted against the triangular mesh of the
+	spacecraft.
 Then, it is computed the SRP force on the intersected triangle.
 The user can set the grid and secondary and diffuse rays.

-	RayTrace (GPU): Similar to the CPU version, in this case the computation is done in the GPU.
+	<u>RayTrace (GPU)</u>: Similar to the CPU version, in this case the computation is done in the GPU.
 The user can set the secondary and diffuse rays.
 	(Nx = Ny = 512 by default).

 3. You need to choose what action you want to perform:
-	Visualize spacecraft: when the user press the start button in the Visualize Spacecraft tab, it will show a 3D viewer of the spacecraft with its 3 axes and the sunlight direction.
+	<u>Visualize spacecraft</u>: when the user press the start button in the Visualize Spacecraft tab, it will show a 3D viewer of the spacecraft with
+	its 3 axes and the sunlight direction.
 Then, the user can set the initial rotation of the spacecraft by interacting with the three sliders.
 Each one of them corresponds to one of the local axes of the spacecraft.